 Day #20: Playroom/den

-surprise - I store more games and toys in bins.
-Tom's toys are
+Our playroom has a fantastic walk-in closet, where - surprise, surprise - I store more games and toys in bins.
+Tom's toys are on the top shelf. |

-The closet houses the blocks, Legos, race cars and tracks, Hallie's karaoke
+The closet houses the blocks, Legos, race cars and tracks, Hallie's karaoke machine, the walking piano, extra art supplies, and general toy overflow. |

-the coffee table.
+Costumes are stored in the coffee table bins.
+And yes, that's Hungry, Hungry Hippo on the coffee table.
 Did you know they still make that game?
-They do, and it's still awesome.
+They do, and it's still awesome. |

 Day #21: Get a massage!